IgniteUI/igniteui-xplat-docs/doc/en/components/navigation-drawer.md

 The Infragistics $Platform$ Navigation Drawer is a WebComponent that provides side navigation.
 It can be expanded or collapsed within the content.
 A mini version provides quick access to navigation even when closed.
 Its content is completely customizable while also providing default menu item styling.

-> [!NOTE]
-> Since the Navigation Drawer component uses ShadowDOM and slots, it is not supported on older browsers like Internet Explorer 11 and Edge 18 and below (non-Chromium versions).

 ## $Platform$ Navigation Drawer Example

 <code-view style="height: 300px"